 Moreover — and this is the point that I can’t stop thinking about — the entire episode has been erased from our cultural memory.
 Though it was headline news every day for years, virtually no one talks about it, virtually no one remembers it.
 Beck might as well be writing about something that happened five hundred years ago.
 And I think it has been suppressed so completely because no one wants to think that our good intentions can go so far astray.
 And if forced to comment, what would the guilty parties say?
 “We only did what we thought was best.
 We only believed the children.”

 So if you want to celebrate the courage of trans tweens, or for that matter high-schoolers speaking out for gun control, please do.
 But can you please stop the pretense that “the children are leading us”?
 What you are praising them for is not courage but rather docility, for learning their lessons well.
-(I wonder if anyone who has praised the students who speak out on behalf of gun control has also praised the students who participate in anti-abortion rallies like the March for Life.)
 And perhaps you might also hope that, if things go badly for the kids whose gender transitions you are cheering for, your role will be as completely forgotten as those who, thirty years ago, sent innocent people to prison by doing only what they thought was best.